2023 Bertha

 Host Organization: Boulder Food Rescue

-Lindsey is involved with Boulder's Human Relations Commission – a government body intended to safeguard human rights; their local branch of the Debt Collective – a national debtors’ union working to abolish debts of survival and basic opportunity; and a number of professional networks, including Food Rescue Alliance, Community Resource Center’s Root Cause Network and Closing the Hunger Gap’s Next Shift Community of Practice.
+Lindsey is involved with their local branch of the Debt Collective – a national debtors’ union working to abolish debts of survival and basic opportunity - and a number of professional networks, including Food Rescue Alliance, Community Resource Center’s Root Cause Network and Closing the Hunger Gap’s Next Shift Community of Practice.

-Lindsey’s Bertha Challenge project will focus on the alliance between charitable food, corporations and politics.
-They will create a curriculum for grassroots, non-profit food distributors to challenge this relationship through participatory research, direct action, community power building and other systems change work.
+Lindsey’s Bertha Challenge project focused on the alliance between charitable food, corporations, and politics.
+They have created a curriculum for grassroots, non-profit food distributors to challenge this relationship through solidarity practices, narrative building, participatory strategies, collective power-building, and visioning activities.

 Bruno Martins Morais